Menu

 An Invisible Illness

 Hypothyroidism, unlike many other illnesses, doesn’t tend to make its victims look that sick.
-Sure, symptoms include weight gain, hair loss, dry skin, brittle nails etc. but those aren’t considered to be that shocking, compared to other illnesses.
+Sure, symptoms can include weight gain, hair loss, dry skin, brittle nails… but they aren’t considered to be that shocking, compared to other illnesses.

 The absolute fatigue that leaves you unable to climb stairs, unable to type on a computer at work, unable to get out of your chair.